Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: Results

 We first compare our results to those from the $\Lambda$CDM analysis of \citetalias{Bocquet24II}.
 Because we report a tight upper limit on \logfR\ (see next section) and thus the deviation from a $\Lambda$CDM cosmology is relatively small, we expect consistent results between the two analyses for all standard cosmological parameters.
 Figure~\ref{fig:comp_results} shows the posterior distribution of the cosmological parameters from both analyses.
 Overall, the standard cosmological parameters are in good agreement with the $\Lambda$CDM results.
 The only discernible parameter shifts are observed in $\Omega_{\rm b}h^2$ and $n_s$, which are both primarily constrained by the Planck\,2018 data.
 However, the shift of the two parameters is within the $68\,\%$ credible contours and within the statistical uncertainties.
 An explanation for the shift can be given by the fact that $\Omega_{\rm b}h^2$ and $n_s$ as well as \logfR\ change the power spectrum on small scales, and in opposite directions.

 A complete comparison of all parameters from the $f(R)$ and $\Lambda$CDM analysis can be found in Appendix~\ref{app:comp_results}, Fig.~\ref{fig:comp_all}.
-We summarize in Tab.~\ref{tab:comp_LCDM} the constraints on the $\zeta$--mass and $\lambda$--mass relation parameters, as well as on the correlation coefficients for the $f(R)$ and $\Lambda$CDM analyses.
+We summarize in Table~\ref{tab:comp_LCDM} the constraints on the $\zeta$--mass and $\lambda$--mass relation parameters, as well as on the correlation coefficients for the $f(R)$ and $\Lambda$CDM analyses.
 The results are in good agreement with $\Lambda$CDM, indicating no significant deviations in the observable--mass relations under the $f(R)$ gravity model.
-Compared to the $\Lambda$CDM constraints, we obtain slightly weaker constraints for most of the observable--mass relation parameters (see the third column of Tab.~\ref{tab:comp_LCDM}).
+Compared to the $\Lambda$CDM constraints, we obtain slightly weaker constraints for most of the observable--mass relation parameters (see the third column of Table~\ref{tab:comp_LCDM}).
 The largest increase in the uncertainties is observed in the $\zeta$--mass relation parameters, the amplitude mass trend of the $\lambda$--mass relation for the DES richness, and the scatter of the $\lambda$--mass relation for the WISE richness.
 An overall increase in the uncertainties is expected due to the additional degrees of freedom introduced by the $f(R)$ gravity model.

 We observe a $1.5\,\sigma$ shift in the correlation parameter between the tSZE detection significance and richness, $\rho_{SZ,\lambda}$, compared to the $\Lambda$CDM results, which is attributed to different models for the scatter in richness assumed in the two analyses: in the $\Lambda$CDM analysis, a lognormal richness scatter with width $\lambda^{-1/2}$ was used, which resulted in a negative correlation between the tSZE detection significance and richness.
 In this $f(R)$ analysis, we use a Gaussian approximation of Poisson noise (see Eq~\eqref{eq:richness_to_observed}) and report a vanishing correlation between the two quantities.
-When using the same richness scatter model as in the $\Lambda$CDM analysis, we obtain the same results for this parameter.
+To check if this is due to the different scatter models, we also run the analysis with the richness scatter model as in the $\Lambda$CDM analysis, and we obtained the same result as the $\Lambda$CDM analysis for the correlation parameter $\rho_{SZ,\lambda}$.
 The same is true for the scatter parameter of the WISE richness $\sigma_{\rm ln \lambda,\,\rm WISE}$.